DMC20/all-about-tech/README.md

 Link to site -

 ## Credits
-The code utilized was from GW, mod 14.
+The code utilized was from GW, Module 14.
 Styling was edited.

 ## Questions
 ### Please feel free to reach out to me on links provided: